southnx/southnx.github.io/_pages/publications.md

 - **Nan Xi**, Jingjing Meng, Junsong Yuan, “Forest Graph Convolution Network for Sur- gical Action Triplets Recognition in Endoscopic Videos”, in IEEE Transactions on Circuits and Systems for Video Technology (TCSVT), 2022

-- Hanyu Li *, Sabrina Racine-Brzostek *, **Nan Xi** *, Jiwen Luo, Zhen Zhao, Junsong Yuan (* equal contribution) “Learning to Detect Monoclonal Protein in Electrophore- sis Images”, in IEEE International Conference on Visual Communications and Image Processing (VCIP), 2021
+- Hanyu Li*, Sabrina Racine-Brzostek*, **Nan Xi** *, Jiwen Luo, Zhen Zhao, Junsong Yuan, “Learning to Detect Monoclonal Protein in Electrophore- sis Images”, in IEEE International Conference on Visual Communications and Image Processing (VCIP), 2021

 - **Nan Xi**.
 “Semi-supervised Attentive Mutual-info Generative Adversarial Network for Brain Tumor Segmentation”, in Proceedings of the 34th International Conference on Image and Vision Computing New Zealand (IVCNZ), 2019